-In the activity sidebar, you will be able to see all the details of when the automation was used and the steps which were taken before it was triggered.
+- In the activity sidebar, you will see all the details of when the automation was used and the steps taken before it was triggered.
 Just click on the small arrow next to the date and time to expand the details:

-Note: You can adjust the email and in-app notifications under Profile Settings for your account.
+Note: You can adjust your account's email and in-app notifications under Profile Settings.

-How can I test "Task due date is reached" automation?
+How can I test the "Task due date is reached" automation?

-For the test to be performed, you can configure a new Renewal task (or any other type of task you have chosen to trigger the automation) in the selected for the automation setup document.
+- To perform the test, you can configure a new Renewal task (or any other task you have chosen to trigger the automation) in the selected automation setup document.
 You can use any state of a document: draft, pending, or fully signed contract.

-As soon as the due date of the new task is reached, you can go back to your documents overview and check the notifications under your account.
-The status of the automation will be listed there as either successful or failed.
+- As soon as the due date of the new task is reached, you can go back to your documents overview and check the notifications under your account.
+The automation status will be listed there as either successful or failed.

-Note: The due date of all tasks in your "due date is reached" automations will be checked at 9:00 GMT time.
-This means that any notifications will be available under your profile after this hour for the current date which matches the task's due date.
+- Note: All tasks in your "due date is reached" automation will be checked at 9:00 UTC time.
+Any notifications will be available under your profile after this hour for the current date, which matches the task's due date.

 How can I fix a failed automation?

-If the Signee's email address is missing in the new draft we create, it will not be possible to send the contract draft for signature, following the next step in the automated workflow.
+- If the signee's email address needs to be added to the new draft we create, sending the contract draft for signature will not be possible following the next step in the automated workflow.

 The automation can run as failed if, for example:

-- The due date of the task is in the past/future: all trigger events for "Task due date is reached" automations will be checked in the morning, at 9:00 GMT time and you can therefore not use the configuration successfully with due dates assigned in the past or coming up in the future.
-All tasks with a due date reached exactly today will evoke the automation being executed until 9:00 GMT
+- The due date of the task is in the past/future: all trigger events for "Task due date is reached" automation will be checked in the morning, at 9:00 UTC, and you can, therefore, not use the configuration successfully with due dates assigned in the past or coming up in the future.
+All tasks with a due date reached exactly today will evoke the automation being executed until 9:00 UTC.

-- You are not a Follower or Assignee of the task: as a general rule of using this automation trigger, you must be either a Follower or an Assignee.
-In case this condition is not met, you will not experience the automation being successful
+- You are not a follower or assignee of the task: as a general rule of using this automation trigger, you must be either a follower or an assignee.
+If this condition is not met, you will not experience the automation being successful.

 How can I check the automation runs successfully?

-Now that you have tested the automation workflow, you are ready to start using it actively and save time by automating exclusive workflows based on reached tasks' due dates assigned to a specific document.
-With our in-app automation builder, you ensure that you always meet that deadline.
+Now that you have tested the automation workflow, you can use it actively and save time by automating exclusive workflows based on reached tasks' due dates assigned to a specific document.
+With the in-app automation builder, you ensure that you always meet that deadline.

-In case you want to use the Automation as a centralized workflow that runs across all team members' accounts, you can read this article for detailed guidance.
+If you want to use the automation as a centralized workflow that runs across all team members' accounts, you can read this article for detailed guidance.